APLMOOC/APLMOOC/docs/course/ch2/part6.md

 ---

 Be warned, elements of arrays can be vectors, or matrices, or arrays of higher rank as well!
+We will discuss this in depth in Chapter 5.

-Look what happens when we try to create a rank 3 array in the following,
+Look what happens when we try to create the new temperature matrix from the already existing temperature vectors

 ```apl
        TEMPERATURE_DATA1 ← 21.4 00010101.074200 21.8 00010101.084700